As of end December, 2021

-The Town of East Hampton has established a documents file to keep the public advised of the current status of their re-envisioning process.
-If you don't find what you are looking for here, go to EH Town website which will have the latest updates:
+The Town of East Hampton has established a documents center to keep the public advised of the current status of their re-envisioning process, which seems to have reached a dead end, well before any discussion at all on possible alternate uses of the people's property.

 There is no safe level of lead.

-Emissions from leaded aviation fuel, avgas, which is used in piston engine small planes, has long been a health concern, especially for young children and women of reproductive age.
+Emissions from leaded aviation fuel, avgas, which is used in piston engine small planes, has long been a health concern, especially for young children and women of reproductive age and is believed to impact development of early onset dementia in adults.

 Nevertheless, unleaded aviation fuel has sat on the back burner at the FAA which has yet to approve an unleaded aviation fuel, although an unleaded fuel has been sold at airports in the Northeast for several years.
 Not all piston driven planes can use that fuel but, with a retrofitted engine most can use it.
 The retrofit is inexpensive.
-What is needed is the will of owners and pilots to take action and push the FAA to action.
+What is needed is the will of owners and pilots to take action and push the FAA to certify an alternative to avgas that will be able to b e used in all piston engine planes.
 NOW.
+To date, (Feb.
+2022), the FAA is still working on it!!!!!

 A wake-up call for all